 6.6.3 Mechanism of failure

-Conversion errors result in data integrity issues, and may also result in a number of safety and security vulnerabilities.
+Conversion errors result in data integrity issues and may also result in a number of safety and security vulnerabilities.

 When the conversion results in no change in representation but a change in value for the new type, this may result in a value that is not expressible in the new type, or that has a dramatically different order or meaning.
 One such situation is the change of sign between the origin and destination (negative -> positive or positive -> negative), which changes the relative order of members of the two types and could result in memory access failures if the values are used in address calculations.
 Numeric type conversions can be less obvious because some languages will silently convert between numeric types.